Key takeaways:

 - The tool highlights broken links, redirects, and server errors.

-Since it’s desktop-based, you need to download and install the app first to your device before you can use it.
+Since it’s desktop-based, you need to download and install the app first on your device before you can use it.

 5. Ahrefs Site Audit